Parameter-Efficient Fine-Tuning of DINOv2 for Large-Scale Font Classification: Method

 A critical design decision is ensuring identical preprocessing at training and inference time.
 Our preprocessing pipeline: \begin{enumerate}[leftmargin=*] \item Convert to RGB. \item Pad to a square canvas: since the rendered glyph images are typically wider than they are tall, black pixels (\texttt{fill=0}) are added equally to the top and bottom (or left and right) so that the shorter dimension matches the longer one.
 The image is centered within the padded square. \item Resize the square image to $224 \times 224$ pixels. \item Convert to tensor and normalize using ImageNet statistics (mean $= [0.485, 0.456, 0.406]$, std $= [0.229, 0.224, 0.225]$). \end{enumerate}

-To eliminate preprocessing discrepancies, we implement a custom \texttt{FontClassifierWithPreprocessing} class that overrides the model's \texttt{forward} method to apply preprocessing within the model itself.
-This ensures that any deployment path---HuggingFace pipeline, inference endpoint, or direct model call---applies identical transformations.
+To eliminate preprocessing discrepancies, we define a shared transform pipeline (\texttt{get\_inference\_transform} in \texttt{handler.py}) that is applied before every model call.
+The \texttt{EndpointHandler} class used for HuggingFace Inference Endpoints applies this same pipeline, ensuring that any deployment path---inference endpoint, batch evaluation, or direct model call---uses identical transformations.